sgrao001/MyBooks/oot/Observation of Thoughts.md

 The bad doesn’t have to play by the rules.
 It has an edge.
 It works persistently to exploit the advantage .
 Eventually the bad triumphs.
 But in their triumph they have destroyed the good - they have killed the goose that laid the golden egg.

 The bad cannot survive without the good.
 They have nothing to feed on.
 They have to leave.
 If they stay they will feed on each other.
 They must leave,  before they empty the place of all life.
-They know they will be back, when the good has painstakingly rebuilt itself from the rubble.
+But, they know they will be back, when the good has painstakingly rebuilt itself from the rubble.

 So they leave.
 They leave behind despair and ruin.
 They leave behind numb pain.
 The bad have no desire to share in the pain.
 Ironically, it makes them feel “bad”.
 So, they leave.